sreejaPaul/Instagram-Clone/README.md

 5. Logged user can comment on every available posts after clicking the comment button.
 6. Logged user can delete their own comments or own posts.

-User data and their order informtions are stored and fetched from Firestore database.
+User data and their post detail are stored and fetched from Firestore database.

 ## Watch Here
 Live Demo - [Click Here](https://instagram-clone-4e7ba.web.app/)